tmathmeyer/tint3/README.md

 tint3
 ===============
-####tint3 is not a fork of tint2.
-####tint3 does not use any code from tint2.
-####tint3 is not (for now) backwards compatible with tint2.
+####tint3 is
-####tint2 appears to be a dead project, has an unmaintainable codebase, and has strayed from it's original goal of being lightweight.

-######*much of the code wrapping X is pulled from the suckless tools, namely dmenu
-######*like many of the suckless tools, tint3 is configured with header files.
-I eventually hope to write a parser from tint2rc to tint3/config.h.
+ - a bar for the X11 window server
+ - lightweight
+ - always up to date, with new features being added continuously
+ - configured with header files (it's a C project)
+ - NOT BASED ON tint2 (just a similar name)
+ - free software
+ - open to contribution

+####Contributions
-######**tint3 uses feature branches.
+tint3 uses feature branches.
 If you would like to submit a PR, submit it on a feature branch. all external PR's to master will be closed.

-if you use bspwm, and use my default commands for getting desktop information, you can't start tint3 from inside tmux.
-It works fine with dmenu however

-##Screenshots (and screencasts*)
+####Screenshots
 ![Clock](screenshots/clock.png)

 ![Desktops](screenshots/desktops.png)